PrimePP/business-growth-hacking/readme.md

 ![ImageThumbnail](./12.png)
 ***
 ### Project details
 This project is a landing page of a company named octra which helps in business growth hacking.
-It is a purely responsive design , created for Desktop , mobile , and tablet usage.
+It is a purely responsive design , created for Desktop  and tablet usage.
 Only UI is developed for this project for this project, functionality is not .
 Screen sizes
 - Tablet(768px)
 - Laptop(Full width)